ncatlab/nlab-content/pages/4283.md

 Hence, mathematically: superselection sectors are [[irreducible representations]] of a given [[algebra of observables]] inside the [[space of quantum states]].

-An example would be a superposition of a state containing one electron with a state containing two electons.
+An example would be a superposition of a state containing one electron with a state containing two electrons.

 In the [[AQFT]] approach to [[quantum field theory]] the observables of the theory are selfadjoint elements of a [[C-star algebra]].
 A concrete physical system is a [[state]] of this algebra, which is accompanied via the [[GNS construction]] with a representation of the algebra.
 A superselection sector from this viewpoint is an equivalence class of unitarily equivalent representations, see [[representation of a C-star algebra]].